Connect With Us

 Originally from Syracuse, Melissa is an avid basketball fan, enjoys hiking, spending time with loved ones, coffee, and all things Harry Potter.

-When not in the CCE, Emily enjoys hiking, cycling, seeing live music, cooking, playing indoor soccer, and exploring the beauty of the Pacific Northwest.
+When not in the CCE, Emily enjoys hiking, cycling, gardening, seeing live music, cooking, playing indoor soccer, exploring the beauty of the Pacific Northwest, and spending time with her partner Allyson and dog Tucker.
 Thai dishes and sushi are among Emily’s favorite foods.
-One of Emily’s favorite quotes is "Washing one's hands of the conflict between the powerful and the powerless means to side with the powerful, not to be neutral." --Paulo Freire
+One of her favorite quotes is “If you have come here to help me, you are wasting your time.
+But if you have come because your liberation is bound up with mine, then let us work together.” - Aboriginal activists group, Queensland, Australia